bramheerink/top10bangkok/index.md

 - Erawan Museum
 - Floating Markets (e.g. Damnoen Saduak, Amphawa)

+# 🙏 Do & Don't Top 10 for Cultural Highlights in Bangkok

+### ✅ Do
+1. **Cover shoulders and knees** – wear a t-shirt, light shirt, or dress/skirt below the knee.
+2. **Wear light fabrics** – cotton or linen keeps you cool in the heat.
+3. **Bring a scarf/shawl** – easy to cover shoulders when needed.
+4. **Slip-on shoes** – handy since you often remove shoes before entering temples.
+5. **Dress neatly** – simple, clean, and respectful always works.

+### ❌ Don’t
+6. **No sleeveless tops** – tank tops and spaghetti straps are not accepted.
+7. **No short shorts or mini-skirts** – even in the heat, keep knees covered.
+8. **Avoid ripped or flashy clothes** – torn jeans, slogans, or party wear look disrespectful.
+9. **Don’t wear hats or sunglasses inside** – remove them when entering temple grounds.
+10. **No beachwear** – swimwear, crop tops, and flip-flops are a big no-go.

 ## Tours
 - Bike Tour, Co van Kessel, Bangkok Biking
 - Boat Tour, Chao Phraya Tourist Boat (Hop-On Hop-Off), Thonburi Klong Tour, Long-Tail Boat Night Adventure (BangkokBoat.com), Floating Market + Boat Ride Combos